wp-plugins/squirrly-seo/readme.txt

 * Fixed the sitemap update date issue
 * Fixed the Home Page Seo settings to work with the front-page snippet
 * Compatible with Wp Fastest Cache plugin, WP Super Cache
-* Added Tag to Meta Keyword option in Settings
-* Fixed some bugs related to SEO Audit
-* Fixed the og:image issue for featured post images in WP4

 = 3.3.3 =
 * Added the new Google Analytics tracking code